-Sickle cell disease, sickle cell trait are not the sameDecember 28th, 2012 by Serena Gordon, Healthday Reporter in Diseases, Conditions, Syndromes /
+Sickle cell disease, sickle cell trait are not the sameDecember 28, 2012 by Serena Gordon, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Both sickle cell disease and the condition known as sickle cell trait are genetic blood diseases: You're born with one or the other because of the genes inherited from your parents.
 Beyond that, the two conditions vary considerably.

 Sickle cell disease gets its name from the shape of the red blood cells in someone who has it.
 They're crescent-shaped, similar to a farm tool called a sickle.
 These abnormally shaped red blood cells become hard and sticky and can clog the blood vessels, creating pain, according to the U.S. Centers for Disease Control and Prevention.

 People with sickle cell disease are also prone to infections, anemia and enlarged spleens, said Dr. Radhika Peddinti, a pediatric hematologist at La Rabida Children's Hospital in Chicago.
 However, the prognosis for people with sickle cell disease has improved dramatically.
 "It used to be that the life expectancy for someone with sickle cell disease was 20 or 25 years," she said.
 "Now people are living with sickle cell disease, not dying from it.
 We're getting at the complications early and managing sickle cell disease."